KevinThompson96/Microsoft-365-Administration-Lab/README.md

 # Microsoft-365-Administration-Lab

 ## Overview
-This project demonstrates the deployment and administration of a Microsoft 365 Business Premium environment for a fictional small business.
+This project demonstrates the deployment and administration of a Microsoft 365 Business Premium environment for a fictional municipal organization.
 The lab simulates common responsibilities of an IT Technician, including identity management, Microsoft 365 administration, endpoint management, and security configuration.

 The goal of the project was to gain hands-on experience with the tools and workflows used to support end users in an enterprise environment.